allu0786ansari/allu0786ansari/README.md

 -     I am a B.Tech CS enginerring student at SRM Institute of Science and Technology, KTR main Campus, Chennai.
 - 💞️ I’m looking to collaborate on project in the fields of ai and ml (mainly in computer vision).
 - 📫 How to reach me: You can contact me : allu456654ansari@gmail.com
+- You can reach out to me on LinkedIn: www.linkedin.com/in/allaudin-ansari-253882285
 - 😄 Pronouns: He/Him

 <!---